-There are many facts about the Irish famine you need to know.
+There are many facts about Ireland’s Great Hunger you need to know.

 Between the years of 1845 and 1849, Ireland, then part of the United Kingdom of Great Britain and Ireland, went through an ordeal of hunger, disease, and emigration that shaped the Ireland we have today.